-- Don’t let a few dominate the conversation or interrupt others.
+- Don't let a few team members dominate the conversation or interrupt others.

 - Don't turn a group meeting into a one-on-one.

-- Don’t make check-ins too formal that attendees feel stressed.
+- Don't make check-ins too formal where attendees feel stressed.

 - Don't just focus on status updates that aren't relevant to everyone.